mehta-a/UdacityDataAnalystNanoDegree/P7 - Udacity_AB_Testing/README.md

 Unfortunately the statistics of students of getting jobs after the course is difficult to measure because there isn't enough amount of data and it takes too long to gather such data.
 However, Udacity can give students some inspirations by showing some clips of students who enjoy taking the Nanodegree.

-For example, once registered at udacity (free registration and general purpose for getting user-ids) and a user checks the course structure of Data Analyst Nanodegree (say), they will see some clips of students who enjoy taking Data Analyst course.
+For example, when a user checks the course structure of Data Analyst Nanodegree (say), they will see some clips of students who enjoy taking Data Analyst course.
 Clips can show students who don't have any experience in computer science or students who are just trying to learn more about the certain area of studies.
 In current Data Anayst Nanodegree, there is no such thing specific to data analyst nanodegree in the course structure page.
 I believe that showing the clips can motivate and inspire those who are considering to start the courses and it might increase the chance of reducing the number of students who cancel early in the course.

 **Note**: This experiment could be first tested on a single nanodegree.